-As with most of the strategies in the screener (remember we use the screener for our own investments) we have back tested the returns you could have made if you used the VC1 indicator as an investment strategy for the 12 years between June 2001 and June 2012.
+As with most of the strategies in the screener (remember we use the screener for our own investments) we have back tested the returns you could have made if you used the Value Composite One indicator as an investment strategy for the 12 years from June 2001 to June 2012.

 Total return of 283%, market only 73%

 If over this period you bought non-financial companies (in Europe EU, the UK, Switzerland and Scandinavia) with the VC1 value of less than 20 (undervalued companies) you would have earned a respectable 12.4% per year or 283% in total.

 This compares very well to the 4.9% per year or 73% of all the companies (effectively the market) we tested.